alexanderframe/CollegeAnalysis/README.md

 Images of different plots and charts that we make are located in the folder titled "Images".
 Analysis code created by individual team members can be found in the folder titled "Analysis Files".
 Our main script with each individual team members code combined into one notebook file is titled "University Collection.ipynb"

+A free API key for the College Scorecard is available after signing up at https://api.data.gov/signup/